Risk and Compliance Management

 First and second lines of defense

-All our divisions (Head Office, Works, laboratories, branch offices and affiliates) conduct risk assessments in accordance with the risk model and procedureswithin the annual budget.
+All our divisions (Head Office, Works, laboratories, branch offices and affiliates) conduct risk assessments in accordance with the risk model and procedures within the annual budget.
 Having identified the risks, they design and implement a management system to address the risks within the organization.
-The director in charge of each division is responsible for identifying and managing the risks.
+The responsible officer in charge of each division is responsible for identifying and managing the risks.
 (First line of defense)

 To ensure that risk management is fully implemented in each division, the risk management support divisions with specialized knowledge provide support to each division and may conduct audits or give guidance when necessary.
 (Second line of defense)